1123/flink-scala-streaming-app-with-kafka/README.md

 ## Flink Kafka Scala Sample Stream

 A simple Flink Streaming Scala application communicating via Kafka topics.
-Not that this application uses an embedded Flink cluster.
-It currently cannot be configured to run with a Flink cluster on Confluent Cloud.

 ### Features

-* Works with Confluent Cloud or any simple Kafka cluster
+* This application can both run within an Embedded Flink Cluster as well as on a real Flink Cluster.
+* This repository provides a sample docker-compose setup to spin up a cluster and deployment scripts for the application on that local cluster.
+* The application can either connect to a local Kafka cluster or to a Confluent Cloud Kafka Cluster.
 * Native Scala Dependency Injection for better testablility and environment support.
 * Directly uses the Flink Java Streaming API.
+The Flink Scala API has been deprecated.

 ### Overview Diagram